JeremyBP/JeremyBP/README.md

 .NET Solutions Architect - Mobile Expert
 ----------------------------------------

-Specialized since 2013 in .NET applications development for iOS, Android and Windows using technologies such as Xamarin/MAUI/Uno/Avalonia and Microsoft Azure.
+I'm a .NET Solutions Architect, specialized since 2013 in cross-platform application development for iOS, Android and Windows using technologies such as Xamarin/MAUI/Uno/Avalonia and Microsoft Azure.

 * 🌍  I'm based in Grenoble, FRANCE
 * ✉️  You can contact me at [jeremy.brunpicard@respawnsive.com](mailto:jeremy.brunpicard@respawnsive.com)